 After her disappearance, the currency situation became desperate and despite immediately dispatching more silver to the territory, it was never enough to redeem and stabilize the Spanish currency of Louisiana.
 By 1800, the Spanish could no longer control colonial Louisiana and were forced to eventually convey the Louisiana territory to France's Napoleon.
 The rest is history, as three years later in 1803, Napoleon sold the Louisiana territory to the United States, instantly doubling the size of the United States.

 This shipwreck site was accidentally discovered on August 2, 1993 by Jerry Murphy, the captain of a fishing vessel named the “Mistake” working this area in the Gulf of Mexico, 50 miles off the coast of Louisiana.
-A second salvage operation in the summer of 2002 by Craig Boyd recovered the remaining treasure including this coin.
 While most coins on the shipwreck were lost to corrosion, some coins were recovered that still show good details.